Kubernetes

 kubectl get services -n ingress-nginx

-and write down the External IP
+and write down the `External IP` assigned to the `LoadBalancer`.

 Depending on the cloud provider you are using it can be an IPv4, an IPv6 or a domain.
 On AWS for example, it will be a domain like **xxx.elb.eu-west-1.amazonaws.com**.

-, wait a few seconds and try again.
+If you see `<pending>`, wait a few seconds and try again.

 Once you have the address, create the following DNS records: